 Exercise pens provide a safe, contained space for your dog to romp around without having full range of your house.
 They are useful in a number of different scenarios:

-It can be really nice to have a playpen inside your house to provide your pooch with more space to move around while still confining him to a specific area.
+It can be really nice to have an indoor dog pen to provide your pooch with more space to move around while still confining him to a specific area.

 They can also be a valuable tool while you are housetraining a puppy, or to begin bridging the gap between the crate and having full range of the house.
 Starting with a small, safe space can be a good way to make a rescue dog feel at ease!

-Eventually, you may consider graduating your dog to indoor dog gates, which give your dog free run of an entire room within your home.
+Eventually, you may consider graduating your dog to gates, which give your dog free run of an entire room within your home.

 But don’t forget to find a durable, rust and decay resistant material to withstand the elements!
 For a larger, more permanent outdoor option, you may also want to consider outdoor kennels.